halleysfifthinc/Peaks.jl/README.md

     returned extrema.
     Peak prominence is calculated as the difference between the current extrema and the most extreme of the smallest extrema of the lower and upper bounds.
-Bounds extend from the current extrema to the next extrema more extreme than the current extrema, or the end of the signal, which ever comes first.
+Bounds extend from the current extrema to the next element more extreme than the current extrema, or the end of the signal, which ever comes first.
-  - Does not currently support `strictbounds = false`
   - See docstring for more information

 ## Related